ji227/Jesse-Iriah-s-Lab-Hub/Lab 5/README.md

 ### How does the system feel?

 **User Experience (with Iqra and Kyle) :**
 *Responsiveness:* Moderate lag (8-11 FPS detection + 1-2s camera focus) makes it feel deliberate rather than instant.
 Users must hold gestures for 1-2 seconds for reliable detection.
 *Satisfaction:* High - immediate visual feedback on PiTFT is rewarding.
 Clear color changes (green/red) and facial expressions make success obvious.
 *Intuitiveness:* Thumbs up/down is universally understood.
 No learning curve.
 *Reliability:* Good in optimal conditions, but users quickly learn to hold steady and ensure good lighting.
 The closed-fist requirement prevents most false positives.

 *Frustration Points:*
 - Flickering with multiple users (confusing which input counts)
 - Camera focus lag makes rapid interactions not practical

-**Overall Feel:** The system feels like a thoughtful polling tool.
+**Overall Review:** The system feels like a thoughtful polling tool.
 It is best suited for deliberate, intentional feedback rather than quick, spontaneous gestures.

 ### Characterization Media